DamianRubio/bookpaths/README.md

 The project makes use of the Python library [Requests](https://requests.readthedocs.io/en/master/) in order to consume the above mentioned API.
 This library has been included in the `requirements.txt` file.

 The project makes use of the Django application [django-filter](https://django-filter.readthedocs.io/en/stable/index.html) in order to allow filtering elements from the front of the application.
 This application has been included in the `requirements.txt` file.

+The projects makes use of the Django application [django-widget-tweaks](https://pypi.org/project/django-widget-tweaks/) in order to be able to have more customizable widgets (used for filters).
+This library has been included in the `requirements.txt` file.

 The project makes use of the jQuery plugin [Django Dynamic Formsets](https://github.com/elo80ka/django-dynamic-formset) to deal with the insertion of bookpaths.
 The source code of the plugin is included in the `static/bookpaths_app` folder of the app.